23 Jun Why benchmarking is the key to your website’s success

 So you want to build a website…

 Content marketing.
 Hosting.
 UX design.
 Creating a website means managing a lot of moving parts.
-The process can be really involved, and since your website is often the first place people will go to interact with your brand, those components can’t be thrown together in any way.
-With so much depending on your website, it’s important to get things right.
-But where do you even begin?
+The process can be really involved, and since your website is often the first place people will go to interact with your brand, those components can’t be thrown together without a cohesive strategy.
+So, where do you even begin?

 What is benchmarking?

-It’s all about taking a look at the features that perform well for competitors and industry leaders, then adapting them for your own site.
+It’s all about taking a look at the features that perform well for competitors and industry leaders, then adapting those features for your own site.

 Before you begin:

 It’s important to choose some broad criteria to inform your observations.
 You can benchmark just about any measurable aspect of a website’s performance.
-The key is to figure out which goals make the most sense for your business’ needs.
+The key is to figure out which goals make the most sense for the needs of your business.

-Just be sure to always keep usability in mind.
-Jakob Nielsen, king of usability and one of the minds behind Nielsen Norman Group, even said it himself: “Users spend most of their time on other websites…this means that users gear their expectations for your site by what they have learned to expect elsewhere.”
+Just be sure to always keep user experience in mind.
+Jakob Nielsen, king of usability and one of the minds behind Nielsen Norman Group, said “Users spend most of their time on other websites…this means that users gear their expectations for your site by what they have learned to expect elsewhere.”
 While you’re benchmarking, be sure to focus on how the websites actually work because no one is going to stay on a website that’s frustrating to use.

 1. Research your competitors